 Anemia is a common and serious complication in patients with chronic kidney disease (CKD), especially hemodialysis.
-It has a profound impact on the quality of life of patients and carries high morbidity and mortality rates as well as considerable healthcare costs.
-Anemia prevalence estimates among CKD patients range from 30% to 90%, depending on the stage of kidney disease and the criteria for defining anemia [1].
-The potential causative factors of anemia in hemodialysis patients are multifactorial and include decreased erythropoietin, iron deficiency,-and chronic inflammation, while anticoagulation during dialysis leads to blood loss.
-[2]Erythropoietin is a hormone created by the kidneys that increases red blood cell formation in the bone marrow.
+It has a profound impact on the quality of life of patients, and carries high morbidity and mortality rates as well as considerable healthcare costs.
+Anemia prevalence estimates among CKD patients range from 30% to 90%, depending on the stage of kidney disease and criteria used for defining anemia [1].
+The potential causative factors of anemia in patients undergoing hemodialysis are multifactorial and include decreased erythropoietin, iron deficiency,-chronic inflammation while anticoagulation during dialysis leads to blood loss.
+[2] Erythropoietin, a hormone created by the kidneys that increases red blood cell formation in bone marrow.
 The injured kidneys in CKD cannot produce enough erythropoietin, which reduces red blood cell production and induces anemia [3].
-Furthermore, patients undergoing hemodialysis (HD) frequently suffer from iron deficiency caused by inadequate dietary intake, poor absorption and chronic blood loss during the dialectic procedure [4-5].
-Anemia can also be promoted by inflammatory cytokines that are known to increase in CKD patients, which often affect erythropoiesis [6].
-Chronic kidney disease (CKD)associated anemia is associated with a variety of adverse outcomes such as increased cardiovascular morbidity and mortality, cognitive decline, and decreased physical capacity to exercise[7].
-Anemia management in hemodialysis patients commonly includes erythropoiesis-stimulating agents (ESAs) and iron treatment [8].
-However, the response to these therapies is variable, and many patients remain anaemic despite treatment [9].
-Sources of Iron Deficiency and Prevalence among Hemodialysis Patients The commonness reasons for iron lack in hemodialysis patients have been comprehensively shown to incorporate the accompanying [10]Metropolitan Medical Center Ia tertiary care hospital IKD Peshawar that offers full Kidney disease treatment, including hemodialysis services.
-Thus, this study aimed to evaluate the prevalence and identify reasons for anemia in hemodialysis patients at IKD.
-By identifying these primary contributors to anemia in this population, we strive to optimize anemia management and increase the burden among patients[11].
+Furthermore, patients undergoing hemodialysis (HD) frequently suffer from iron deficiency caused by inadequate dietary intake, poor absorption and chronic blood loss during the dialytic procedure [4-5].
+Anemia can also be promoted by inflammatory cytokines that are known to be increased in patients with CKD, which often affect erythropoiesis [6].Chronic kidney disease (CKD)-associated anemia is associated with a variety of adverse outcomes such as increased cardiovascular morbidity and mortality, cognitive decline, decreased physical capacity to exercise[7].
+Management of anemia in hemodialysis patients commonly includes erythropoiesis-stimulating agents (ESAs) and iron treatment [8].
+But the response to these therapies is variable, and many patients remain anemic despite therapy [9].
+Sources of Iron Deficiency and Prevalence among Hemodialysis Patients The commonness reasons for iron lack hemodialysis have patients been comprehensively shown to incorporate the accompanying [10] Metropolitan Medical Center a tertiary care hospital IKD Peshawar that offers full

-METHODS:
+Kidney disease treatment including hemodialysis services.
+Thus, the objective of this study was to evaluate the prevalence and identifying reasons for anemia in hemodialysis patients at IKD Through the identification of these primary contributors to anemia in this population, we aim to optimize anemia management and increase burden among patients[11].

+Methods:

 This was a cross-sectional study conducted at IKD that included 100 hemodialysis patients.
 The study period was six months.
-Inclusion criteria included patients 18 years old or above who had been receiving hemodialysis treatment for at least three months.
-Exclusion criteria included acute kidney injury or other illnesses affecting hemoglobin levels.
+Inclusion criteria were patients 18 years old or above and who had been receiving hemodialysis treatment for at least three months.
+Exclusion criteria included acute kidney injury or other acute illnesses that affected hemoglobin levels.